kirkroberts/kirk_admin_links/README.md

 1. the page the app detail appears on (e.g. a blog post)
 2. the handle of the app
-3. the query variable used to pass in the identifying slug (e.g. the postSlug value)
+3. the query variable used to pass in the identifying slug, e.g. "s" from ?s=post_slug

 So, like this:
 ```php